Jilly Juice

-Jilly Juice is a quack pseudomedicine in the form of a fermented drink that is falsely claimed by its proponents to be able to cure an assortment of conditions, including cancer and autism spectrum disorders, as well as regenerate missing limbs, reverse the effects of aging, and "cure" homosexuality.
-No studies have proven any of these claims, nor has the Food and Drug Administration (FDA) approved the recipe.
+Jilly Juice is a quack medicine in the form of a fermented drink that is falsely claimed by proponents to be able to cure an assortment of health conditions, including cancer and autism spectrum disorders, as well as regenerate missing limbs, reverse or slow down the effects of aging, and to "cure homosexuality".
+No studies have proven any of these statements, nor has the Food and Drug Administration (FDA) approved the recipe.
 The juice, composed of water, salt, and fermented cabbage or kale, is falsely claimed to expunge Candida (a yeast) and parasitic worms.
 Scientific evidence has shown that this treatment is not only ineffective, but is also toxic with potentially deadly adverse effects.

 Jilly Juice was conceived by Jillian Mai Thi Epperly, who has no medical or scientific background.
 She has garnered media scrutiny for her baseless claims that Jilly Juice can help treat medical conditions, and petitions and other efforts have been made to ban the product and its promotion from social media.
 Followers of Epperly have been dubbed members of a "poop cult", and by 2017, had formed a now-defunct Facebook group made up of over 58,000 members.
 In 2018, the Federal Trade Commission (FTC) warned Epperly that it is against the law to advertise a product's health benefits without proper scientific support.